Data frame manipulation with dplyr

 # ℹ 11 more rows

-So, we specify a condition based on the values in at least one column, and only the rows that satisfy this condition will be kept.
+So, we specify a condition based on the values in at least one column to only keep rows satisfying this condition.

 These conditions don’t have to be based on numeric comparisons – for example: